model-checking/kani-verifier-blog/_posts/2024-12-10-verifying-raw-pointer-arithmetic-operations.md

 - For `Vec::swap_remove`, the vector maintains integrity during element removals and replacements.
 - For `Option::as_slice`, the resulting slice is valid and matches the contained data.
 - For `VecDeque::swap`, swapped and unaffected elements are verified for correctness.

-These examples demonstrate how Kani ensures safety and correctness in common Rust operations.

 ## Challenges